 This series is part of the new Racial Justice Initiative which will be formally launched through Georgetown College next semester.
 It’s first course, Anti-Black Racism: History and Ideology, Justice and Resistance, will be taught by Colbert and Robert Patterson, a professor in the African American Studies department.

 “Racial justice and anti-racist praxis require a mastery of the histories that created, cultivated, and exacerbated racial inequities, and that threaten to make these inequities insurmountable without thoughtful, systematic, and energetic thinking, planning and implementation,” says Patterson.
 “This course equips students with both the knowledge and skills necessary to think about and enact racial justice, exploring the complexities, complications, and contradictions that emerge when trying to create a beloved community and more perfect union that center Black communities and Black citizens.

 “Situated firmly in the historical and pedagogical mission of Black Studies, this course equips students to address these opportunities,” he concludes.

-These conversations have been scheduled from 12:00-1:00pm EST on Wednesdays throughout the month of October, starting on Wednesday, September 30, 2020 and concluding on Wednesday, October 28, 2020.
-Please click here for more information and to sign up for each event.
+These conversations have been scheduled from 12:00-1:00 pm EST on Wednesdays throughout the month of October, starting on Wednesday, September 30, 2020, and concluding on Wednesday, October 28, 2020.